Our staff will respond to your query promptly and provide detailed information to your questions.

 Today we head out to the local husky farm, with a tour of the farm and a chance to meet the lovely huskies.
 A 9km safari follows with adults having the chance to mush their own team and children being taken in the local guide's sleigh.

 Returning to the hotel, after lunch, it's time for some traditional gingerbread cookie baking.
-Dinner in the restaurant.
+You will also be given a goodie bag to

 This morning it is time for fun in the snow after breakfast.
 Test your skills at snowshoeing with a guide.
 It is a good way to explore the nature and catch nice views of the winter scenery.
 Lunch in the restaurant.
 In the afternoon you head to a nearby kota where you can make your own little keepsake elves while toasting marshmallows over the fire.
 Dinner in the hotel restaurant.